Release of man from jail before murder, rape spurs outrage

 “We are very interested in the history of Mr. Drayton,” Shea said.
 “We have resources devoted to really following up on his past.
 What could we learn?
 What other victims may there be?”

-Associated Press writer Michael R. Sisak contributed to this report from New York.
+Associated Press writers Michael R. Sisak, Colleen Long and Michael Balsamo contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.